spcCodes/Grab_AI_for_SEA/README.md

 <a name="future"></a>
 ## Future Work

-- a) Hyperparameters tuning to get a better validation accuracy.
+-  Hyperparameters tuning to get a better validation accuracy.
-- b) Train for a longer period of time
+-  Train for a longer period of time
-- c) get more dataset for training and then train again
+-  get more dataset for training and then train again
-- d) Dockerize so that it can be productionised
+-  Dockerize so that it can be productionised